-What is an algorithm and why should I care?
-An algorithm is a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
+In Computer Science, an algorithm is a process or set of rules to be followed in calculations or other problem-solving operations.
 Another way to put it is an algorithm instructs the computer to carry out an individual task or function.
 Algorithms are especially important to computers because computers are really general purpose machines for solving problems.
 But in order for a computer to be useful, we must give it a problem to solve and a technique for solving the problem.

 Through the use of algorithms, we can make computers "intelligent" by programming them with various algorithms to solve problems.
 Because of their speed and accuracy, computers are well-suited for solving tedious problems such as searching for a name in a large telephone directory or adding a long column of numbers.
 However, the usefulness of computers as problem solving machines is limited because the solutions to some problems cannot be stated in an algorithm.
 Much of the study of computer science is dedicated to discovering efficient algorithms and representing them so that they can be understood by computers.
 An algorithm can be thought of a mathematical method of solving problems both big and small.

 Directions: Read the article "The 10 Algorithms That Dominate Our World" and answer the following questions in itsLearning.